robatwilliams/unit-testing-AtoZ/README.md

 There are numerous styles of test naming, and test frameworks offer a few test definition functions such as `test()` and `it()` to support these.
 The former is flexible, while the latter is for names of the form "it( _expectation_ when _scenario/input_".
 Use a consistent approach (a [lint rule](https://github.com/jest-community/eslint-plugin-jest/blob/master/docs/rules/consistent-test-it.md) can enforce this), and write test names that follow that approach.

 When the _why_ of the tested behaviour isn't obvious, consider extending the test name to include it: it - when - because.
-Try to avoid ambiguous words/phrases such as "correctly" or "as it should", or unnecessary words such as "should".
+Try to avoid ambiguous words/phrases such as "correctly" or "as it should", and unnecessary words such as "should".

 ➡ See: [grouping block](#grouping-block)